-Board Member Since: 2018 Age: 54 Board Committees: None Ron has served as our Chief Executive Officer since June 2018.
-He was also appointed to serve as the Chairman of our board of directors in January 2021 in connection with our initial public offering.
-Prior to that time, he served as a member of our board since June 2018.
+Ron has served as our CEO since June 2018.
+He was also appointed to serve as Chairman of our board of directors in January 2021 in connection with our initial public offering.
+Prior to that time, he served as one of our directors since June 2018.
 Prior to joining us, Mr. Coughlin served from 2014 to 2018 as President of the Personal Systems segment of HP Inc. (then-Hewlett-Packard Company), a \$33 billion global business that offers consumer and commercial products and services.
-Previously, he served as Senior Vice President of Consumer PCs, Senior Vice President of LaserJet Hardware and Commercial Document Services and Solutions, and Senior Vice President of Sales, Strategy, and Marketing at HP Inc. Prior to joining HP Inc. in 2007, Mr. Coughlin spent 13 years at PepsiCo in a range of senior executive roles, including Chief Marketing Officer of PepsiCo International Beverages.
+Previously, he served as Senior Vice President of Consumer PCs, Senior Vice President of LaserJet Hardware and Commercial Document Services and Solutions, and Senior Vice President of Sales, Strategy, and Marketing at HP.
+Prior to joining HP in 2007, Mr. Coughlin spent 13 years at PepsiCo in a range of senior executive roles, including Chief Marketing Officer of Tropicana and PepsiCo International Beverages.
 Mr. Coughlin earned a bachelor's degree in international marketing from Lehigh University and a master's degree in business administration from the Kellogg School of Management at Northwestern University.
-His in-depth knowledge of the issues, challenges, and opportunities facing us and his and extensive operational, executive and technology experience qualifies him to serve on our board of directors.
+His in-depth knowledge of the issues, challenges, and opportunities facing us and his extensive operational, executive, and technology experience qualifies him to serve on our board of directors.